 Unless you're feeding your dog organic food, you've likely exposed your pet to this toxic ingredient.
 But now that you know it has harmful effects, you can still make changes and minimize the exposure:

 - It might help to give your dog probiotics and other fermented foods to help heal his gut.
-Ask your veterinarian for recommended supplements that will make the dog's immune systems healthier.
+Ask your veterinarian for recommended supplements that will make the dog's immune system healthier.

 - It goes without saying that you should stop using herbicides with glyphosate in your garden or yard.
 If possible, ask your neighbors to switch to a different weed killer as well.